English for Speakers of Other Languages: Classes

 Online Classes through ESL to Go!

-This is an online class designed to meet the needs of independent learners who wish to further develop academic skills and language for academic study.
-Students learn reading strategies, focused listening and note-taking through online videos and podcasts.
-In addition, students will learn to interpret data, make calculations, create a budget, express and organize ideas and opinions and use reference materials for writing assignments.
-This 13-week commitment includes weekly online reading, writing, listening and grammar practice combined with a weekly, 2-hour virtual classroom discussion and an optional, 2-hour in-person learning lab.
+Advanced ESL to Go!
+Online (CANVAS) is a flexible, advanced level (4/5) class designed to meet the needs of independent learners who wish to further develop academic skills and language for academic study.
+This 13-week commitment includes online reading, writing, listening and grammar practice combined with a weekly, 2-hour virtual classroom discussion and an optional, 2-hour in-person learning lab.
 Students are expected to spend a minimum of 4 hours weekly in independent study.
 Course content focuses on academic English for college and careers and advanced life skills.
-Cost is $35.

-ESL to Go! self-study is a free independent learning option that provides online access to English language learning with the support of an ESL teacher.
-You will develop skills in vocabulary, grammar, reading comprehension, pronunciation and writing using online videos, pictures, and stories combined with two hours of weekly direct online instruction with your teacher and face-to-face drop-in learning labs at the ALC on Wednesdays from 11:30 AM to 1:30 PM.
+Self-Study ESL to Go! is a free independent learning option that provides online access to English language learning with the support of an ESL instructor.
+You will develop skills in vocabulary, grammar, reading comprehension, pronunciation and writing using online videos, pictures, and stories.
+There is an optional face-to-face drop-in learning lab at the ALC on Wednesdays from 11:30 AM to 1:30 PM.

 What Do I Need To Do To Take Part In ESL To Go?

-You will need to have, or have access to, a computer with internet access, a working personal gmail address, basic computer skills, and the ability to work independently.
+You will need to have access to a computer with internet access, a working personal gmail address, basic computer skills, and the ability to work independently.

 How Much Does It Cost?